hashicorp/terraform-provider-vsphere/acctests/README.md

 ```

 ## Run Terraform Phase 2
-A file with several environment variables called `devrc` should have been created within `acctests/equinix`.
-You should source that file and then switch to `acctests/vsphere`.
+A file with several environment variables called `devrc` must be created within `acctests/equinix` path.
+You must source that file and then switch to the `acctests/vsphere` path.
 ```
 $ source devrc
 $ cd ../vsphere
 $ terraform init
 $ terraform apply
 ```
-Now all the infrastructure should be created, if you planned on running the cluster tests with vSAN, make sure to enable vSAN in VMKernal Adapters on the management network for ESXI hosts 3 and 4.
-This is must be done through the web console.
-Another `devrc` file should have been created within the `acctests/vsphere` folder, source that now and you should have all the necessary environment variables for running tests.
+Now all the infrastructure should be created, if you planned on running the cluster tests with vSAN, make sure to enable vSAN on the VMkernal adapters on the management network for ESXI hosts 3 and 4.
+This can be done through the vSphere client or PowerCLI.
+An additional `devrc` file should have been created in the `acctests/vsphere` path.
+Source this file and you should have all the necessary environment variables for running tests.
 ```
 $ source devrc
 ```